 Appalachian Center for the Economy & the Environment – The APP Center is a regional law and policy organization that works together with individual citizens and grassroots citizens’ groups to clarify, analyze and act on the environmental and economic issues that affect our communities.
 The coal mine permit tracker is a valley fill database.

-Appalachian Citizens’ Law Center - a nonprofit law firm that fights for justice in the coalfields by representing coal miners and their families on issues of Black Lung and mine safety and by working with grassroots groups and individuals to protect the land and people from misuse and degradation caused by extractive industries.
+Appalachian Citizens’ Law Center – a nonprofit law firm that fights for justice by representing coal miners and their families on issues of Black Lung and mine safety.
 The Center handles individual cases and engages in strategic litigation and policy work in the areas of mine safety and health, environmental protection and sustainable energy.